 2. Component Failure

-Aside from physical damage, faulty components are the other most common cause of printed circuit board failures.
+Aside from physical damage, faulty components are the other most common cause of printed circuit board problems.
 In fact, if and when there is no physical damage but a device has failed to operate or power on, you can almost guarantee it has to do with one of the components connected to the board.

 The component itself could be anything from a capacitor to a diode or microprocessor.
 If the component is the issue and has died or failed to work, it may need to be replaced entirely.
 However, it’s not always the actual component that’s the problem.
 Sometimes due to aging, overheating and voltage sags the trace circuit may have deteriorated to a point where it’s no longer conductive.
 It’s also possible that a component—or several—have dislodged entirely from the board and need to be reseated.